Save up to 50% off during Black Friday!

 Together, these two electronic signature acts in the United States make e-signatures valid and legal on any forms, contracts or government documents for transactions that affect interstate or foreign commerce.
 They are important because they protect and legally enforce digital signatures on your contracts.
 Failure to comply may be treated as a withdrawal of consent and a technical violation of law.

-Here's how Legal Signing fulfills the four major requirements for an electronic signature to be recognized as valid under U.S. law.
+Here’s how Legal Signing fulfills the four major requirements for an electronic signature to be recognized as valid under U.S. and EU law.

 Each Signer is required to complete a consent field that verifies they consent to doing business electronically.
 We also provide a Consumer Disclosure that can be placed in your Terms of Service.